 The above questions are for you to answer.
 Over the next few weeks I’ll post questions with my answers so that you can determine if they’re of any help in where you want to be as a voice over.

 Ready to begin?
 Alrighty then!
-[Read more…] about Classes, workshops, webinars, oh my!
+[Read more…] about Voice Over Classes, Workshops, Webinars, oh my!

 The other day a VO talent I’ve known for a few years asked for referrals to agents I work with and agents I know personally.
 I VERY rarely give referrals because 1.
 I must be comfortable with you as a talent and as a trustworthy source.
 2. I must believe in the potential of what you’re able to do as a voice over (commercial, animation, narration, video games, radio, etc.) and 3.
 You must have trained or worked with people I know in voice over.
 [Read more…] about Think about what you say…